savio-2-lopes/savio-2-lopes/README.md

 - 🎓 Student Analysis and Systems Development
 - 🎯 goal: be a full stack web developer focused in the frontend part
-- 💜 Geek, gamer, books and movie lover
+- 💜 Geek, movie and books lover

 <br>